Version: Unity 6.1 Alpha (6000.1)

 Linear and gamma color space

 The human eye doesn’t have a linear response to light intensity.
-We see some brightnesses of light more easily than others - a gradient that proceeds in a linear fashion from black to white would not look like a linear gradient to our eyes.
+We see some brightness levels of light more easily than others - a gradient that proceeds in a linear fashion from black to white would not look like a linear gradient to our eyes.

 Left: A linear gradient.
-Right: How our eyes perceive that gradient.
-Note where the borders (which are exactly mid-grey) merge with the gradient in each case
+Right: How human eyes perceive that gradient (bright areas seem slightly brighter than they are according to numeric values).
+Note where the borders (which are exactly mid-grey) merge with the gradient in each image

 Left: A linear gradient.
-Right: How our eyes perceive that gradient.
-Note where the borders (which are exactly mid-grey) merge with the gradient in each case
+Right: How human eyes perceive that gradient (bright areas seem slightly brighter than they are according to numeric values).
+Note where the borders (which are exactly mid-grey) merge with the gradient in each image

 For historical reasons, monitors and displays have the same characteristic.
 Sending a monitor a linear signal results in something that looks like the gradient to the right in the illustration above, and simply looks wrong to our eyes.
 To compensate for this, a corrected signal is sent to make sure the monitor shows an image that looks natural.
 This correction is known as gamma correction.